Central Focus of Worship

-My friends, Paul received from the Lord, the instructions Jesus had given to His apostles on the night He was betrayed, and this was also given to the church at Corinth (1 Cor 11:23ff).
+My friends, Paul received from the Lord the instructions He had given to His apostles on the night He was betrayed and this was also given to the church at Corinth (1 Cor 11:23ff).
 In his comments Paul also brings to mind what occurs during the remembering the body and blood of Jesus, when he said, “For as often as you as you eat this bread and drink the cup, you proclaim the Lord’s death until He comes.”
-In proclaiming His death, we acknowledge our need for it, in that only in His death do we have any hope at all of forgiveness of our sin.
-When we come together our focus is the same as Paul’s in that he ‘determined to know nothing except Jesus Christ, and Him crucified.”
-Is that the primary focuses each week, for you, and for those where you attend worship?
+In proclaiming His death we acknowledge our need for it, in that only in His death do we any hope at all of forgiveness of our sin.
+When we come together our focus is that same as Paul’s in that he ‘determined to know nothing except Jesus Christ, and Him crucified.”
+Is that the primary focus each week for you and for those where you attend worship?

 Copyright © 2011, Nolan P. Rutter